Ridder runs, passes No. 19 Cincinnati past No. 16 SMU, 42-13 - WHIZ News

 Ridder completed 13 of 21 passes.
 He had scoring runs of 15, 32 and 91 yards, and threw a 7-yard touchdown pass to Josh Whyle to open the scoring.

+The 91-yard touchdown run down the left sideline, with no one ahead of him during the final 60 yards, gave Cincinnati a 35-13 lead with 4:26 to play and finally put away an SMU team that threatened to get back in the game earlier in the quarter.

+“We just didn’t do routine things that we typically do to give us a chance to at least be in the game,” SMU coach Sonny Dykes said.
+“I bet you we dropped 10 balls.
+When you do that, it doesn’t give you a chance to be competitive in the ballgame.”

-Gerrid Doaks ran for 105 yards on 20 carries, with touchdown runs of 1 and 35 yards.
+Gerrid Doaks applied the finishing touch on the Bearcats’ next possession with his 35-yard touchdown run with 2:03 left.
+Doaks ran for 105 yards on 20 carries, with another touchdown run of 1 yard.

 Shane Buechele threw a 9-yard touchdown pass to Rashee Rice, and Chris Naggar kicked field goals of 26 and 22 yards for SMU (5-1, 2-1).
 The Mustangs fell short of opening with six straight wins for the second straight season.

-SMU went into the game ranked fourth in total offense among FBS teams but was held in check by a Cincinnati defense that entered ranked 12th in total defense.
-Buechele was averaging 342 yards passing per game, fifth in the FBS, but was held to 216 and threw his first interception since the season opener.
+The Mustangs went into the game ranked fourth in total offense among FBS teams but were controlled by a Cincinnati defense that entered ranked 12th in defense.
+Buechele was averaging 342 passing yards per game, fifth in the FBS, but was held to 216 yards and threw his first interception since the season opener.

-“We just didn’t do routine things that we typically do to give us a chance to at least be in the game,” SMU coach Sonny Dykes said.
-“What they’re going to do is load the box and take the run away.”
+SMU averaged 42.6 points per game, seventh in the FBS, and had been held to a lowof 30 before Cincinnati came to town.
+The Mustangs were 7 for 20 on third downs and allowed five sacks.

+“It’s really hard against a really good defense to convert third-and-longs,” Buechele said.
+“We were in the game until the middle of the fourth quarter, and then they ran away with it.”

 THE TAKEAWAY